 Why Disaster Management?
 India is vulnerable to a wide spectrum of natural disasters due to its varied topography, ranking it among the 10 most disaster-prone countries in the world.
 Disaster is considered as a sudden, unfortunate and catastrophic event, subsequenting to loss of many lives, dismantling of lifestyle and relocation of ancestral homes.
 According to Disaster Management In India Report by Ministry of Home Affairs, about 60% of landmass in the country is prone to earthquakes, over 40 million hectares is receptive to flood, approximately 8% of total area is prone to cyclones and 68% of the landmass is susceptible to drought.
 Over the last two decades, Sewa International has navigated through a spectrum of disasters, honing our expertise in crisis response.
 Our primary focus remains centered on upholding human dignity, mitigating suffering, and safeguarding lives.
 We believe in serving the humanity by incorporating the ideology of ‘3Rs: Rescue, Relief and Rehabilitate.’ |

-From the Bhuj earthquake in 2001 to the Uttarakhand and Kerala floods, the Tapovan glacial burst, and the COVID-19 pandemic, we've honed expertise in comprehensive disaster management.
+Our Resilient Response Sewa International stands as a frontline responders during disasters, navigating the unique strategy of From the Bhuj earthquake in 2001 to the Uttarakhand and Kerala floods, the Tapovan glacial burst, and the COVID-19 pandemic, we've honed expertise in comprehensive disaster management.
 At Sewa, proactive disaster management is not an option it's a necessity.
 Key events have sculpted us into experts, ensuring both immediate response and sustained rehabilitation.
 Committed to securing futures, we impart preparedness training, fostering resilient communities in the face of uncertainty. |

 Our Impact Transforming Future, Fabricating Impact: 2 years of Purposeful 'SEWA' |